DON’T Drive on Low Fuel-Here is Why!

 Low Fuel and Working Dynamics of a Fuel Pump:

 When the engine stops working, people usually think that the fuel pump is faulty.
-To properly understand this aspect of your car, you need to understand what a fuel pump does for your vehicle.
-The fuel pump is fitted with the fuel filter inside the fuel tank of your car.
+To properly understand this aspect of your car, you need to understand what a this pump does for your vehicle.
+The pump is fitted with the fuel filter inside the fuel tank of your car.
 It is attached to a suction filter so that any sort of particles do not go into the primary filter and get stopped at the suction filter.

-When the fuel tank in your car is moving very fast with low fuel in the tank, the fuel pump is not supplying sufficient fuel to the engine to work at that level and rpm.
-The Engine Control Unit (ECU) will demand more fuel to sustain a specific high speed and rpm of the car.
+When your car is moving very fast with less petrol in the tank, the pump is not supplying sufficient fuel to the engine to work at that level and rpm.
+The Engine Control Unit (ECU) will demand more petrol to sustain a specific high speed and rpm of the car.
 This level of fuel will not be present in the tank, and it will be problematic.
 This will eventually result in the knocking of the engine, which is not good.
 Therefore, when the fuel is low, do not drive fast as this can reduce the life of your engine.

 Effects on the Catalytic Converter:

 The catalytic converter in your car is an exhaust emission control device.
 This device helps in controlling the number of harmful gasses emitting from the exhaust system of your vehicle.
-When a higher proportion of unburnt fuel passes through the catalytic converter, it will start to get hot and will get overheated.
+When a higher proportion of un-burnt fuel passes through the catalytic converter, it will start to get hot and will get overheated.
 If the spark plug is working optimally, the fuel will not get burnt wholly.